 Developing a love of reading is essential to becoming a strong, independent reader and so it is one of our key priorities.
 We achieve this in a number of ways, which include:

-Reading corners, which act as ‘mini libraries’, stocked with high quality texts selected by our reading lead, and from a ‘wish list’ of books chosen by the children
+Our Reading corners, act as ‘mini libraries’, stocked with high quality texts selected by our reading lead, and from a ‘wish list’ of books chosen by the children.

-- Resourced stage reading scheme, with support and directions provided for parents and helpers
+- Resourced stage reading schemes, with support and directions provided for parents and helpers

 - Book webs linked to thematic topics so children have a range of books to choose from based on current interests

-- Termly library trips and Mobile library visits
+- Smethwick library trips and Mobile library visits

 - Visiting authors and poets